-Chances are, like many, you co-mingle the concepts and think of them as pretty much the same because in the end, the end goal of both marketing and sales is increasing revenue.
+Chances are, like many, you co-mingle the concepts and think of them as pretty much the same because, in the end, the end goal of both marketing and sales is increasing revenue.

-What's funny is when the entrepreneurial bug bit me over a decade ago, and I had decided to purchase the domain name 'jazzy marketing' the one concept that took front seat was 'website development' as a tool to convey the marketing message.
-I was every excited to learn Drupal, WordPress, Joomla and E107 CMS systems to build websites.
+What's funny is when the entrepreneurial bug bit me over a decade ago, and I had decided to purchase the domain name 'jazzy marketing' the one concept that took a front seat was 'website development' as a tool to convey the marketing message.
+I was very excited to learn Drupal, WordPress, Joomla and E107 CMS systems to build websites.
 The idea to use these 'tools' to deliver clients 'message' was the main reason why the domain was selected and the company registered as 'jazzy marketing' and not 'jazzy web development firm' or something along those lines.

-So, it came as a surprise to me the other day when one of the questions presented to a sales job applicant by my colleague was to write a brief paragraph explaining what a sales person does and what a marketing person does.
-In short the answer was correct - a sales person handles the prospect at the time of purchase, whereas a marketing person explains the product or service to the prospect in preparation for the sale.
+So, it came as a surprise to me the other day when one of the questions presented to a sales job applicant by my colleague was to write a brief paragraph explaining what a salesperson does and what a marketing person does.
+In short, the answer was correct - a salesperson handles the prospect at the time of purchase, whereas a marketing person explains the product or service to the prospect in preparation for the sale.